-The Australian Office of Financial Management issues Australian Government Securities on behalf of the Commonwealth Government.
-The securities primarily comprise treasury bonds, treasury indexed bonds, and treasury notes.
+The Entity issues Australian Government Securities on behalf of the Commonwealth Government.
+The securities primarily comprise treasury bonds, treasury indexed bonds and treasury notes.

-The valuation of Australian Government Securities is a key audit matter due to:
+I consider the valuation of Australian Government Securities to be a key audit matter due to:

-- the significant value of Australian Government Securities relative to the Australian Office of Financial Management's balance sheet (\$626,363 million at 30 June 2019) and the range of financial instruments held; and - the valuation of financial instruments uses a variety of different fair value estimation methodologies which involve assumptions about the return on securities over a long period into the future.
+- the significant value of Australian Government Securities relative to the Entity's balance sheet (\$784,967 million at 30 June 2020) and the range of financial instruments held; and - the variety of methodologies used to determine the fair value of financial instruments.
+These include assumptions about the expected return on securities over a long period into the future.

-- management systems used to record and measure Australian Government Securities; - the design and effectiveness of key controls relevant to the issuance of Australian Government Securities, including new tenders, debt coupon payments, coupon redemptions, and debt buybacks; - the design and effectiveness of key controls relevant to the ongoing monitoring of market valuations of debt: and - valuations of Australian Government Securities at 30 June 2019, using the following procedures: - agreed the face values and coupon rates of treasury bonds, treasury indexed bonds, and treasury notes to independent third party reports; and - performed a recalculation of the fair value of Australian Government Securities for issued treasury bonds, treasury indexed bonds, and treasury notes and assessed the assumptions about future returns on these securities against market yield data.
+- management system used to record and value Australian Government Securities; - testing the design and operating effectiveness of key controls related to the issuance of Australian Government Securities; - testing the design and operating effectiveness of key controls relevant to the ongoing monitoring of market valuations of debt; and - assessing the valuation of Australian Government Securities at 30 June 2020, using the following procedures: - agreed the face values and coupon rates of treasury bonds, treasury indexed bonds and treasury notes to independent third party reports; and - performed a recalculation of the fair value of Australian Government Securities for issued treasury bonds, treasury indexed bonds and treasury notes and assessed the reasonableness of assumptions about future returns on these securities against market yield data.

-Accountable Authority's Responsibility for the Financial Statements
+Accountable Authority's responsibility for the financial statements

-As the Accountable Authority of the Australian Office of Financial Management the Chief Executive Officer is responsible under the Public Governance, Performance and Accountability Act 2013 for the preparation and fair presentation of annual financial statements that comply with Australian Accounting Standards and the rules made under that Act.
+As the Accountable Authority of the Entity, the Chief Executive Officer is responsible under the Public Governance, Performance and Accountability Act 2013 (the Act) for the preparation and fair presentation of annual financial statements that comply with Australian Accounting Standards and the rules made under the Act.
 The Chief Executive Officer is also responsible for such internal control as the Chief Executive Officer determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Chief Executive Officer is responsible for assessing the Entity's ability to continue as a going concern, taking into account whether the Entity's operations will cease as a result of an administrative restructure or for any other reason.
-The Chief Executive Officer is also responsible for disclosing matters related to going concern as applicable and using the going concern basis of accounting unless the assessment indicates that it is not appropriate.
+In preparing the financial statements, the Chief Executive Officer is responsible for assessing the ability of the Entity to continue as a going concern, taking into account whether the Entity's operations will cease as a result of an administrative restructure or for any other reason.
+The Chief Executive Officer is also responsible for disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the assessment indicates that it is not appropriate.

-Auditor's Responsibilities for the Audit of the Financial Statements
+Auditor's responsibilities for the audit of the financial statements